greg-raven/grus/_posts/2018-03-03-dont-use-the-omnibus-to-pass-anti-gun-fix-nics.md

 ---
-title: 'Don&#8217;t use the Omnibus to pass anti-gun Fix NICS'
+title: "Don't use the Omnibus to pass anti-gun Fix NICS"
 layout: post
 categories:
 - Letters